joostvanmeeuwen/linux-monitor-audio-profile-switcher/README.md

 Bash scripts to switch between display and audio profiles.

-Works on KDE Plasma (Wayland) using `kscreen-doctor` and GNOME (Wayland, 47+) using the `gdctl` tool.
-The script automatically detects the desktop environment.
+Works on GNOME (Wayland, 47+) using the `gdctl` tool.

 It manages monitor layouts, primary display status, UI scaling, and default audio sinks.

 ## Requirements

 * **GNOME (47+):** `gdctl`
-* **KDE Plasma:** `kscreen-doctor`
 * **Audio:** `pactl`

 ## Scripts

-* `check_devices.sh`: A script that detects the desktop environment to find the correct device IDs, modes, and audio sink names.
+* `check_devices.sh`: A script to find the correct device IDs, modes, and audio sink names.
-* `profile_config.sh`: Configuration file, to define tge hardware and the settings for each profile.
+* `profile_config.sh`: Configuration file to define the hardware and the settings for each profile.
 * `switch_profile.sh`: Script that applies the profiles.
 It takes an argument (`desk`, `tv`, or `all`) to determine which profile to activate.

 ## How to Use